PhilLint/RL/README.md

 ## Copyright

-Copyright © 2019 Anca-Diana Vicol, Max Schlögel, Benjamin Kolb, Philipp Lintl
+Copyright © 2019 Philipp Lintl, Bogdan Floris

 <p align=“justify”>
 This project is distributed under the <a href="LICENSE">MIT license</a>.